protocol/web3-dev-team/proposals/Hole Punching.md

 ### <ins>Estimated Scope</ins>

-*   4-5 weeks i.e. Medium for a team of 2 people i.e. AND  with some help from the Dev Onboarding Team for landing some kickass documentation/user education.
+*   4-5 weeks i.e. **Medium for a team of 2 people** AND with some help from the Dev Onboarding Team for landing some kickass documentation/user education.
 *   Uncertainty is reviews NOT getting completed on time as we would ideally like the important aspects of our work (Limited Relays, Hole Punching Protocol, AutoRelay changes and Hydra Booster changes) to be reviewed by the Project Captain and/or someone from the Stewards team.